 “I just don’t believe in it, ok?
 I think they could get a job or support themselves somehow.
 It’s like those people who take advantage of welfare,” he says rolling his eyes.

-“You know, welfare helped my mom through the toughest times in our life and provided for us for a short time after my Mom and Dad divorced,” I say.
+“You know, welfare helped my mom through the toughest times in our life and provided for us for a short time after my Mom and Dad divorced.”

 “Well, that’s great, but not everyone uses the system the way it’s meant to be used.
 And you talk about the Peace Corp sometimes.
 We have enough problems here; why should we go and help other countries; it’s irresponsible,” he says.